529038378/IntroductionToAlgorithms/README.md

 3. It would be great if you comment the code you have written.

 Thanks again!
 Wish you join with me~

+Copyright (c) 2013, DaiyL.
+All rights reserved.

+Use of this source code is governed by a BSD-style license that can be found in the License file.